wespeters/spirit-stones/README.md

 - Add, update, and delete practitioners.
 - View a list of all practitioners.

+## Model Structure for SQLite Database

+#### `models.py`

+This file is the model structure for the SQLite database using the SQLAlchemy ORM (Object Relational Mapping) in Python.
+Here is a breakdown of what it does:
+- `engine = create_engine('sqlite:///spiritstones.db')`: This line of code creates a new engine that will interact with the SQLite database 'spiritstones.db'.
+- `Session = sessionmaker(bind=engine)`: This line sets up a factory to create new Session objects, which are the primary interface for persistence operations in SQLAlchemy.
+- `Base = declarative_base()`: This line sets up a base class for declarative class definitions.
+The new base class will be given a metaclass that produces appropriate Table objects and makes the appropriate mapper() calls based on the information provided declaratively in the class and any subclasses of the class.
+- `class Gemstone(Base)`: This class represents a table in the database named 'gemstones'.
+The table has columns for `id`, `name`, `color`, `properties`, and `availability`.
+It also has a relationship with the 'Usage' class.
+The `update_availability` method updates the availability status of a gemstone based on whether there is an open usage session.
+- `class Practitioner(Base)`: This class represents a table in the database named 'practitioners'.
+The table has columns for `id`, `name`, and `specialization`.
+It also has a relationship with the 'Usage' class.
+- `class Member(Base)`: This class represents a table in the database named 'members'.
+The table has columns for `id` and `name`.
+It also has a relationship with the 'Usage' class.
+- `class Usage(Base)`: This class represents a table in the database named 'usages'.
+The table has columns for `id`, `gemstone_id`, `practitioner_id`, `member_id`, `start_date`, and `end_date`.
+It also has relationships with the 'Gemstone', 'Practitioner', and 'Member' classes.
+The `gemstone_id`, `practitioner_id`, and `member_id` are foreign keys linking to the respective tables.

 ## Tables for Database

 #### 1. Gemstones Table: This table stores details about each gemstone or crystal in the collection.